Generic Name: omalizumab (OH-ma-LIZ-ue-mab)

 Brand Name: Xolair

-Xolair may rarely cause a severe and sometimes life-threatening allergic reaction.
-This may occur right after receiving a dose or hours later.
-It may occur after the first dose or after many doses.
+Allergic reactions have happened up to 4 days after Xolair was given.
+Sometimes, these allergic reactions have been life-threatening.
+This has happened as early as after the first dose.
+It has also occurred after a year of treatment.
 Your doctor will monitor you for a period of time after your receive your dose of Xolair.
-Contact your doctor or seek medical care at once if you develop anxiety; chest tightness; cough; dizziness; fainting; fast or weak heartbeat; feeling unusually warm; flushing; hives; hoarseness; itching; rash; shortness of breath; swelling of the mouth, face, lips, tongue, or throat; trouble breathing; trouble swallowing; or wheezing.
+Contact your doctor or seek medical care at once if you develop anxiety; chest or throat tightness; cough; dizziness; fainting; fast or weak heartbeat; feeling unusually warm; flushing; hives; hoarseness; itching; rash; shortness of breath; swelling of the throat or tongue; trouble breathing; trouble swallowing; or wheezing.

 Xolair is used for:

 Xolair is an anti-immunoglobulin E (IgE) monoclonal antibody.
-It works by blocking your immune system's natural response to allergens, which can lead to an acute asthma attack.
+It works to treat asthma by blocking your immune system's natural response to allergens, which can lead to an acute asthma attack.
 This action on the immune system (specifically, IgE) helps keep your air passages open and, over time, keeps asthma under better control.
+How it works to improve CIU symptoms is not known.

 Do NOT use Xolair if: